-Mr. Moyer reviewed the invoices and check summary, which are included in the agenda package and available for public review in the District Office during normal business hours, and requested approval.
+Mr. Moyer reviewed the invoices and check summary, which were included in the agenda package and available for public review in the District Office during normal business hours

 On MOTION by Mr. Walls, seconded by Ms. Kassel, with all in favor, approval was given to the invoices as presented.